Natural Playgrounds for Children: Advantages and Problems

 A growing trend in North America and some other parts of the world is the creation of natural playgrounds for children.
 These playgrounds contain elements that are part of nature or are made from natural materials, such as trees, shrubs, grass, logs, stones, sand, water, wooden tree houses, and wood chip trails.
 They contain space for children to run and play as well as natural and prefabricated materials which are movable and can be manipulated.
 The materials enable children to construct new objects and express their creativity.

-Traditional playgrounds are often very colorful, although some are monotone and have a sterile environment.
+Traditional playgrounds are often very colourful, although some are monotone and have a sterile environment.
 While these playgrounds help students to develop a variety of skills, the emphasis is on developing gross motor skills.
-Natural playgrounds help children to develop other beneficial behaviors in addition to physical skills.
-These behaviors include social skills, cooperation, and the ability to solve problems.
+Natural playgrounds help children to develop other beneficial behaviours in addition to physical skills.
+These behaviours include social skills, cooperation, and the ability to solve problems.
 In addition, natural playgrounds stimulate a child's imagination and creativity more than a traditional playground.
 Natural playgrounds may also help children to appreciate nature and to learn about their environment.

 Play is a vital activity for healthy child development.
 In addition to being fun, appropriate play activities enable students to develop physical fitness, muscle coordination, balance, and confidence.
-Play also enables them to develop appropriate behaviors that will be useful to them throughout their lives.
+Play also enables them to develop appropriate behaviours that will be useful to them throughout their lives.
 It often improves their academic performance as well.